hvac unit on roof

 In the end, monitoring, regulating and automating HVAC requests will help keep your tenants happy, while also protecting your bottom line.

-Property managers can save time and reduce unnecessary energy usage with Genea Overtime HVAC.
+Property managers can save time and reduce unnecessary energy usage with Genea On-Demand HVAC.
 The intuitive, user-friendly interface includes features that help you take back time from your busy day, so you can concentrate on what’s most important.

 Some of the features include: